WVUHPC/Modern-Fortran/_episodes/30-OpenACC.md

 If directive and its clauses became too long, you can split the line using **backslash**(``\``) at the end of the line to extend the interpretation to the next line.

-Beyond using OpenACC directives you could prefer to have  a fine detail on the parallel execution.
+Beyond using OpenACC directives you could prefer to have fine detail on the parallel execution.
-OpenACC offers an API similar to OpenMP which also offer one.
+OpenACC offers an API similar to OpenMP which also offers one.
 Using them and the code will only be able to work with the OpenACC runtime environment.

-In fortran the API is activated by including the module ``openacc``
+In Fortran, the API is activated by including the module ``openacc``

 ~~~
 use openacc